-• We work with parents positively, openly and honestly.
+- We work with parents positively, openly and honestly. - Parents are encouraged to discuss their issues or concerns about safety and welfare of children, and they will be listened to and taken seriously. - We will provide parents with information about safeguarding issues, such as child exploitation (sexual and criminal) known as child at risk of exploitation (CRE), mental health and online safety, including sexting / 'youth produced sexual imagery' and terrorist/extremist material.
+We will also outline the support available to keep children safe within the school/college, locally and nationally.

-- Parents are encouraged to discuss their issues or concerns about safety and welfare of children, and they will be listened to and taken seriously. - We will provide parents with information about safeguarding issues, such as child exploitation (sexual and criminal) known as child at risk of exploitation (CRE), mental health and online safety, including sexting / 'youth produced sexual imagery' and terrorist/extremist material.
-We will also outline the support available to keep children safe within the school/college, locally and nationally. - Up to date and accurate information is kept about students i.e. - o names and contact persons with whom the child normally lives; - o those with parental responsibility; - o where reasonably possible hold more than one emergency contact number; - o if different from the above those authorised to collect the child from the setting: - name and contact details of GP; - any relevant court orders or any other factors which may impact on the safety and welfare of the child. - Information about students given to us by children themselves, their parents or carers or by other agencies will remain confidential.
-Staff will be given relevant information on a 'need to know' basis in order to support the child. - Parents and carers are informed that the school/college is part of the Stopping Domestic Abuse Together initiative. - It is made clear to parents and carers that the academy has a duty to share information when there are any safeguarding concerns.
+- Up to date and accurate information is kept about students i.e. - o names and contact persons with whom the child normally lives; - those with parental responsibility; - o where reasonably possible hold more than one emergency contact number; - o if different from the above those authorised to collect the child from the setting; - o name and contact details of GP; - any relevant court orders or any other factors which may impact on the safety and welfare of the child. - Information about students given to us by children themselves, their parents or carers or by other agencies will remain confidential.
+Staff will be given relevant information on a 'need to know' basis in order to support the child. - It is made clear to parents and carers that the academy has a duty to share information when there are any safeguarding concerns.
 Also that there is a duty to keep records which relate to safeguarding work by the academy, or partner agencies.
 These will be kept securely, kept apart from the main pupil/student record and only accessible to key members of staff.
 Copies of these records will be securely sent to any education provider to which the child transfers. - Where we have reason to be concerned about the welfare of child we will always seek to discuss this with the child's parents or carers first, however there may be occasions where we are not able to do this.